What is Heroku?

 Authentication is required to allow both the Heroku and Git commands to operate.

-2. The following three commands are required when creating a project using Heroku, adding the project into Git space, and opening the main web page of the deployed project:
+- The following three commands are required when creating a project using Heroku, adding the project into Git space, and opening the main web page of the deployed project.

-3. These two commands present the opportunity to check and change the count of used dynos:
+- These two commands present the opportunity to check and change the count of used dynos.

-4. With this Heroku command you can access information about your app’s performance once it’s up and running:
+- With this Heroku command you can access information about your app’s performance once it’s up and running.

 These are only a few of the commands that help to get a project started.
-There are much more to be discovered in the general tutorials for Heroku.
-The first tutorial is a simple yet powerful for those with limited skills and development budgets.
+There is much more to discover in the general tutorials for Heroku.
+The first tutorial is simple yet powerful for those with limited skills and development budgets.

 Other examples of tutorials on Heroku’s website relate to projects with specific programming languages or groups of technologies.

 Clear and convenient examples provided by Heroku are very useful for the first steps on the platform.
 We used one of these examples to teach a group of high school students how to begin a Heroku-based project.
-Even though the students had no programming experience, they successfully learned how to deploy and run a “Hello, world” application with Heroku — attesting to just how accessible this platform is.
+Even though the students had no programming experience, they successfully learned how to deploy and run a “Hello, world” application with Heroku.
+This attests to just how accessible Heroku is.

 Comparing Heroku With Other PaaS Cloud Platforms